The South African Ministry of Health has confirmed 459,761 cases of COVID-19 within its borders.

 To date, over 40 repatriation flights have departed to the United States in coordination with airlines and friendly mission partners since the government lockdown, returning over 2000 U.S. citizens, lawful permanent residents, and visa holders to the United States.
 For questions about other potential upcoming repatriation opportunities, please contact the airlines directly for details.

 The U.S. Mission’s routine American Citizen Services as well as immigrant and non-immigrant visa services are closed during the South African government’s declared lockdown.

-On May 24, 2020, the government of South Africa announced the lockdown alert level for South Africa will be lowered to level 3 with effect on June 1, 2020.
-However, some areas, designated as “coronavirus hotspots” will have a “differentiated approach.”
+The government of South Africa lowered the lockdown alert level for South Africa to level 3 on June 1, 2020.
+However, some areas, designated as “coronavirus hotspots” may have a “differentiated approach.”
 For the time being, the government has identified these areas as hotspots: Tshwane (including Pretoria), Johannesburg, Ekurhuleni, Ethekwini (including Durban), Nelson Mandela Bay (including Port Elizabeth), Buffalo City, and Cape Town The government also announced that, if necessary, hotspots could return to alert levels 4 or 5 if the spread of infection is not contained.

 - Regulations to address, prevent and combat the spread of Coronavirus COVID-19

 Travel to South Africa